 Welcome & Opening Remarksto participants

-In her welcome remarks, the Assistant Commissioner, Forestry Sector Support Department/REDD+ National Focal Point, Mrs. Margaret A. Mwebesa thanked all the participants who created time to attend the workshop.
+In her welcoming remarks, the Assistant Commissioner, Forestry Sector Support Department/REDD+ National Focal Point, Mrs. Margaret A. Mwebesa thanked all the participants who created time to attend the workshop.
 She emphasized appreciation to the participants for continually responding positively to support the Uganda REDD+ process whenever called upon.
 She also appreciated the financial support from FCPF/World Bank.
 In a special way she acknowledged the presence of the experts from UNEP-WCMC all the way from UK, Ms Elina Vaananen and Mr Paulus Maukonen and also their support.
 She said that the workshop meeting was to advance work on Uganda’s safeguards and safeguards information on multiple benefits.
 The intention is that eventually the country will have good policy approaches and a set of positive incentives on REDD+.
 She also emphasized the key policy approaches and the objectives of the REDD+ process.
 She then invited the Climate Change Coordinator/Alternate National Focal point, Mr. Xavier Mugumya Nyindo, to make his presentation on the objectives of REDD+.

 1. Workshop Objectives and summary of the REDD+ process in Uganda

-Mr. Mugumya led the session on the workshop objectives and the agenda of REDD+ process in Uganda and also gave a summary on Policy approaches and positive incentives on issues relating to reducing emissions from deforestation and forest degradation; and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks.
+Mr. Mugumya led the session on the workshop objectives and the agenda of REDD+ process in Uganda and also gave a summary on policy approaches and positive incentives on issues relating to reducing emissions from deforestation and forest degradation; and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks.

-The objectives of the workshop were to formulate good policies and these included;
+The objectives of the workshop included;

 To share the progress made in various REDD+ work streams in Uganda, and build the capacity of participants to understand REDD+ and its additional benefits.